Areas of Practice

 Successfully won reversal of the district court's denial of defendants' motion to compel arbitration in respect of a civil action alleging, inter alia, violations of the civil Racketeer Influenced and Corrupt Organizations Act ("the RICO statute") (18 U.S.C. §§ 1961, et seq.), after the district court had denied defendants' motion to stay proceedings in the district court pending resolution of the appeal;

-Counsel for citizen and native of Togo who appealed decision of the Board of Immigration Appeals (Sadhvani v.
+Obtained reversal from federal appellate court for citizen and native of Togo who appealed adverse decision of the Board of Immigration Appeals, denying petition to reopen (Sadhvani v.
 Keisler)

-Counsel for 54 year old Jordanian-American information technology specialist employed by a defense contractor who had been denied a security clearance (Security Clearance case before the United States Department of Defense, Office of Hearings and Appeals)
+Won a favorable decision on a federal security clearance for a 54 year old Jordanian-American information technology specialist, employed by a defense contractor, who had been denied a security clearance administratively (Security Clearance case before the United States Department of Defense, Office of Hearings and Appeals)

 Security Clearance case before the United States Department of Defense, Office of Hearings and Appeals, Case No. 07-04860 (Decided 20 December 2007).